-Constipation in babies is thought to be a common symptom of a developing digestive system, but that doesn’t mean it will resolve itself.
-You should always talk to your health visitor, pharmacist or GP if your baby is showing signs that they are constipated.
-This will ensure they get a correct diagnosis, and if they are suffering from constipation, you get the necessary advice to manage it.
+Constipation in babies is thought to be a common symptom of a developing digestive system, but that doesn’t always necessarily mean it will resolve itself.

 Expert advice, 24-7

 Get the support you need, the moment you need it